Jet Propulsion Laboratory Development Ephemeris: Latest releases

 DE440 was created in June 2020.
 The new DE440 / 441 general-purpose planetary solution includes seven additional years of ground and space-based astrometric data, data calibrations, and dynamical model improvements, most significantly involving Jupiter, Saturn, Pluto, and the Kuiper Belt.
 Inclusion of 30 new Kuiper-belt masses, and the Kuiper Belt ring mass, results in a time-varying shift of ~100 km in DE440's barycenter relative to DE430.
 The 114 Megabyte ephemeris files include the orientation of the Moon.
 It spans the years 1550–2650.
 JPL started transitioning to DE440 in early April 2021.
 Supplemental versions are also available which include the planetary geometric center of Mars as well as Mars' barycenter.

 DE441 was created in June 2020.
 This ephemeris is longer than DE440, -13,200 to 17,191, but less accurate (due to neglecting lunar core-mantle damping).
 It is useful for analyzing historical observations that are outside the span of DE440.

+DE442 was created in May 2024 with the primary purpose of updating the ephemeris of the Uranus barycenter to support the development of the Uranus satellite ephemeris URA182.
+DE442 is essentially an update of the planetary ephemeris DE440, incorporating Uranus occultation data as well as additional Mars orbiter ranging data and Juno ranging data spanning an additional four years.